gridcentric/grinder/README.md

     --tempest_config=/path/to/tempest.conf

-Grinde will use two keys from the section `[compute]` in `tempest.conf`: the default image name or ID (`image_ref`), and the default instance flavor (`flavor_ref`).
+Grinder will use two keys from the section `[compute]` in `tempest.conf` to configure the image for testing: the default image name or ID (`image_ref`), and the default instance flavor (`flavor_ref`).
 Further, Grinder wil require additionally setting the following three options related to the deafult image:

 * `tc_distro` - the distro name
 * `tc_arch` - the arch